DavidScales/testing-goat/README.md

 pip install "django<1.12" "selenium<4"
 ```

-WHAT ARE THESE FOR
+[Django](https://www.djangoproject.com/) is a Python web framework.
+[Selenium](https://www.seleniumhq.org/) is many things, but practically speaking, it's a library for driving web browsers.

-## Getting started / chapter 1
+## Chapter 1 - getting started

-Looks like the philosophy here is to always start with a test, which makes sense...
-An we are following the wisdom of the Testing Goat
+### Philosophy and first test

-> The Testing Goat is the unofficial mascot of TDD in the Python testing community
+Looks like the basic Test Driven Development (TDD) philosophy is to always start with a test, which makes sense...

 General process
-1. write a test for what i want to do
+1. write a test for what I want to do
-2. run it and confirm that if fails as expected (important because it provides some confidence that we wrote the test correctly)
+2. run it and confirm that if fails as expected (this is important because it provides some confidence that we wrote the test correctly)
 3. *then* write application code to do the thing I want

-and along the way being sure to take small modular steps, so things never get out of hand
+and along the way being sure to take small modular steps, so things never get out of hand.

-Start at the very beginning, even before setting up the framework boilerplate configuration. start with a functional test to spin up a browser instance using selenium, and check that Django is installed and that the dev server runs:
+Start at the very beginning, even before setting up the framework boilerplate configuration.
+Start with a functional test to spin up a browser instance using selenium, and check that Django is installed and that the dev server runs.
+For example:

-aside: functional tests vs unit tests
+    # functional_test.py

     from selenium import webdriver